strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ## Import the demo Orchestration Recipe

 When we mix and match together a couple of identity services to build out end-to-end user journeys, we call them Orchestration Recipes.
 Using this Recipe we will deploy a user flow for a non-standard header-based demo application called Sonar.

-Currently, Sonar relies on a legacy identity provider (IdP) called SiteMinder and an on-premises database for user attributes.
-We will show you how to replace SiteMinder with Amazon Cognito for authentication, and use Amazon Verified Permissions for authorization.
-Maverics is flexible, and this process works with a modern app or identity system migration as well.

 To upload this recipe: